Moorish delicacies

 Method

-Begin via making the caramelized brown butter (this is broadly utilized in Turkish cuisine).
+Begin by making the caramelized brown butter (this is broadly utilized in Turkish cuisine).
 Melt the butter over the lowest warmth in a small saucepan.
 The butter will separate because it melts; however, don’t fear, as it keeps preparing dinner, the white elements will turn golden brown.
 This will supply the butter with a superb nutty, caramelized aroma.
-But do watch it as you don’t need it to get too darkish.
+But watch it; you don’t need it to get too dark.
 Remove and set aside.

-Strain the butter slowly as you need to cast off as a few of the dark bits so that you are left with clean brown butter.
+Strain the butter slowly as you need to cast off aa few dark bits so you are left with clean brown butter.

 Add the sage leaves and fry lightly within the butter till crisp.
 Remove the sage leaves and drain on kitchen paper.